frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

-Every day it renews and intensifies our need to draw from Holy Communion the courage and strength to unite ourselves in an innermost spiritual wholeness with Christ, completely absorbed in His will, so that we may offer ourselves totally with Him and fulfill the command, "Be you perfect."
+Every day it renews and intensifies our need to draw from Holy Communion the courage and strength to unite ourselves in an innermost spiritual wholeness with Christ, completely absorbed in His will, so that we may offer ourselves totally with Him and fulfill the command: "Be you perfect."

 In the first place, this means fulfilling God\'s will.
 Who is it that